Alestrio/BitcoinChart/README.md

  - Alexis "Alestrio" LEBEL (@Alestrio0)

 # License :
-This project is licensed under a GNU GPL V3.0 License.
+This project is licensed under a MIT License.